 It is also important to note that there are good scientific journals (published every six months) where articles are accepted and published free of charge.
 After publishing, all articles are placed in different indexing databases of scientific journals in an Open Access formula.
 In this situation, the possibility of citation and recognition of the published article also increases.
 Below are three such journals:

 - The International Journal of New Economics and Social Sciences (IJONESS)

 - The International Journal of Legal Studies (IJOLS)

 - The International Journal of Innovation in Social Sciences and Engineering (IJIESR)

 The following four differentiators between an OA journal and a traditional one are essential to keep in mind:

 - Visibility - More people can access a journal published in an OA format.
 Therefore, more people will be able to view and use it.

-- Prestige - Some researchers are reticent to publishing in an OA journal because of the prestige a more traditional, well-established journal may hold.
-But as more and more researchers, peer-reviewers and authors publish and contribute in an OA fashion, these OA journals will gain more prestige and reap all of the other benefits of Open Access.
+- Prestige - Some researchers are hesitant about publishing in an OA journal because of the prestige a more traditional, well-established journal may hold.
+But, as more and more researchers, peer-reviewers, and authors publish and contribute in an OA fashion, these OA journals will gain more prestige and reap all of the other benefits of Open Access.

 - Speed - OA journals have a much faster publication process than traditional journals, and speed is an important factor for researchers when they publish.